EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.cat.md

 ### imUtil.cat.dilute_cat_by_mag

 Remove faint sources from a catalog to have a specific surface density Package: +imUtil.cat Description: Dilute sources from a acatalog based on sources magnitude.
-Remove the faintest sources and sources which have NaN
+Remove the faintest sources and sources which have NaN magnitude, such that the surface density of the diluted